By Jessica Madrazo, Hubport Group

 Reality #10: Environmental Factors

 Even with the accelerated speed of telecommunication and utilities improvement in the Philippines, it cannot be expected to be just as good, as reliable, and as updated as that of the US.
-Although there are fewer incidents of internet service disruptions and power loss, they are still existing problems largely due to environmental factors.
-The Philippines is a country often visited by typhoons and some of its cities are situated in the earthquake belt - the infamous Pacific Ring of Fire.
+Although there are fewer incidents of internet service disruptions and power outages, they are still issues to contend with largely due to environmental factors.
+The Philippines is a country often visited by typhoons and some of its cities are situated near the earthquake belt - the infamous Pacific Ring of Fire.
 This sometimes results to the loss (although mostly bearable) of essential services in outsourcing, and you might expect a few offline times for your staff.

 Some Philippine rallies are known to be very moving, and might cause some difficulties like travel nuisances for your staff in getting to the office, however, the current government is very stable in handling economic and political issues so work stoppage due to political flux may be placed in the least of your concerns.